HYBRIDMIND: Meta Selection of Natural Language and Symbolic Language for Enhanced LLM Reasoning: Experiments

-We test our method on an advanced model, GPT-4o-mini, and an open-source model, Llama 3.1-8B Turbo Instruct, using all Level 5 problems from the MATH dataset, which has 1,342 problems.
-The results are in Table \ref{tab:gpt-4o-mini} and Table \ref{tab:llama3.1-8b}.
+The results of experiments on MATH are in Table \ref{tab:math_gpt_4o}.
+The best performer is Llama-3.1-8B based on LoRA-based SFT, where we use Low-rank Adaptation (LoRA) \citep{loraadapt}.

-The performance of PAL appears to be the weakest across both models, likely due to the model's limited ability in generating code or the characteristics of the problems, which may not lend themselves well to being solved through code.
-We provide more insights on this in Section \ref{ssec:analysis}.
-In both models, INC-Math demonstrates high accuracy in choosing the appropriate solution, effectively identifying the most appropriate approach for each problem.
-Specifically, in the GPT-4o-mini, INC-Math achieves the highest performance, successfully selecting the best method among the four approaches.
+\paragraph{Baseline and upperbound.} NL baseline achieves the highest performance, while SL performs the worst among the four methods \footnote{While SL achieves better performance than CoT in \citet{gao2023palprogramaidedlanguagemodels}, our adopted dataset and base model are both different from the ones used in their study. }.
+NLSymbol shows apparently better results, indicating that outlining a reasoning path prior to generating code can improve reasoning with code, particularly in models with limited code capabilities.
+Each of these methods falls considerably short of the best-of-4 performance, highlighting the potential of dynamically selecting different methods for different problems (Section \ref{ssec:analysis}).

-In the Llama3.1-8B model, INC-Math's performance falls closer to the average of the four approaches.
-This suggests that more advanced models, like GPT-4o-mini, are better at selecting the optimal approach based on the problem.
-However, INC-Math uses fewer tokens than NLCode, reflecting more efficient resource usage, as shown in Table \ref{tab:avg_tokens}.
+\paragraph{Prompting results.} In the experiment of zero-shot prompting Llama-3.1-8B-Instruct model, the model performance falls closer to the average of the four approaches.
+This suggests that more advanced models, like o3-mini, are better at selecting the optimal approach based on the problem.
+Moreover, prompting the Llama-3.1-8B model to act as a meta-selector cannot surpass NL reasoning with GPT-4o, which shows the limitation of the model's capacity for selecting the correct strategy for solving mathematical reasoning problems.
+On the other hand, prompting advanced models as a meta selector cannot lead to better performance either, which also demonstrates the constraint of prompting in this type of question.

-Additionally, while PAL performs poorly in Llama3.1-8B, NLCode shows significantly better results, indicating that outlining a reasoning path prior to generating code can improve reasoning with code, particularly in models with limited code capabilities.
-Across both models, methods that explicitly incorporate natural language reasoning, such as CoT, NLCode, and CodeNL, outperform those relying solely on programming, emphasizing the importance of natural language reasoning in mathematical problem-solving.
+\paragraph{Finetuning results.} Methods incorporating NL reasoning (NL, NLSymbol, and SymbolNL) outperform SL, emphasizing the importance of NL in mathematical reasoning.
+Overall, \ours demonstrates higher selection accuracy, effectively identifying the most appropriate approach for each problem. \ours also surpasses selectors with the same scale or larger scales in different categories by 0.3\% at least and 2.0\% at most.
+Our improvement is statistically significant, as validated by Wilcoxon Rank Sum test \citep{scipywilcoxontest} ($p=0.002$) shown in Appendix \ref{append:stat signi}.